Salah-Ah/ecommerce-powerbi-fitness-nutrition/README.md

 CSV / Excel Data Sources

-🔹 Executive Summary
+## 🔹 Executive Summary

-During the period 2010–2013, the company achieved strong revenue growth, reaching:
+During the period 2010–2013, the business (B2B) achieved strong revenue growth, reaching:

-Total Revenue: $81M
+* Total Revenue: $81M

-Total Cost: $25M
+* Total Cost: $25M

-Total Profit: $56.77M
+* Total Profit: $56.77M

-Gross Margin: ~70%
+* Gross Margin: ~70%

-Total Orders: 3,796
+* Total Orders: 3,796

-Total Customers: 635
+* Total Customers: 635

-Return Orders: 1,546 (41% of all orders)
+* Return Orders: 1,546 (41% of all orders)

-Returned Value: $6.39M (8% of revenue)
+* Returned Value: $6.39M (8% of revenue)

-Key strategic observations:
+### Key strategic observations:

-The business is highly dependent on a single product category (Protein) and one dominant market (United States).
+* The business is highly dependent on a single product category (Protein) and one dominant market (United States).

-Customer retention is weak, with a large portion of customers making only one purchase.
+* Customer retention is weak, with a large portion of customers making only one purchase.

-Return rates are critically high, indicating potential quality or supply-chain issues.
+* Return rates are critically high, indicating potential quality or supply-chain issues.

-Despite strong top-line growth, operational risks threaten long-term sustainability.
+* Despite strong top-line growth, operational risks threaten long-term sustainability.

-🔹 Business Questions Addressed
+## 🔹 Business Questions Addressed

 Where does the company generate most of its revenue and profit?